-The CNC Touch Plate has a single lead on one end of the cord.
-Plug this into the side of the Pendant.
-Position the CNC Touch Plate under the router bit and attach the magnet to the collet nut or side of the bit.
+Plug the cord into the side of the LCD Pendant.
+Position the Touch Plate under the router bit and attach the magnet to the collet nut or side of the bit.
+Then press the Plate button on the LCD Pendant and follow the prompts.